junhoyoon/CiTruss/README.md

 ### eQTL information

 eQTL information should be a text file that includes indices of SNPs along with the indicies of their target genes in each line.
 The indicies of SNPs and genes should match the row indicies of SNPs and genes in allele-specific expression and phased genotype files.
+All indicies start from 1.
 A score metric for each pair of eQTL and target gene should also be included.
 Lastly, the first line should contain the number of SNPs, genes, and eQTLs, each separated with a space (an example in [/demo/eqtl_init.txt](./demo/eqtl_init.txt)).

 For score metrics, an output from CiTruss sum model can be directly used.
 If eQTLs were obtained with other softwares that outputs p-values, for instance, a negative log of p-value can be used.